kaisalmen/c2vm/README.md

 The build script `buildVM.sh` performs all operations within a builder container.
 It creates a bootable partition in a loop back device.
 Then it extends the provided image with a bootstrap image that install a kernel, systemd and some utils.
 The previously created partition is mounted and then the bootstrap image is exported there. `extlinux` is installed and an MBR is written.
-Additionally to the img a vhdx is created.

-This work was inspired by: https://github.com/iximiuz/docker-to-linux.git
+The usage of `extlinux` and creation of filesystem via loop devices was inspired by https://github.com/iximiuz/docker-to-linux.git

 ## Required software
 docker installed on a Linux platform (WSL2 works) if you use the builder container.
 If you want to run the build script directly you need to have `extlinux` and `qemu-utils` installed.